Chrome vs Edge: Which Offers Better Features and Security?

 - Usability.
 Chrome and Edge generally have similar interfaces with quite a few distinctive features.
 Both enable users to divide tabs into groups to facilitate navigation (in Edge, you can also group tabs vertically).
 Also, you can create bookmarks (favorites in Edge) and lists.
 Edge also has an interesting collections option to organize your ideas into extra groups.

 - Search.
-Apparently, Chrome has Google as a default search engine.
-In contrast, Edge comes with Bing.
-But anyway, you can change this in your browser settings if you like.
+Apparently, Chrome has Google Search as a default search engine.
+In contrast, Microsoft Edge comes with Bing.
+But anyway, you can change search engines in your web browser settings if you like and set Google Search in Edge by default.

 - Extensions.
-Chrome Web Store has more than 130 000 extensions for every taste and color.
+Chrome Web Store has more than 130 000 Chrome extensions for every taste and color.
 Edge has its own extension marketplace – Edge Add-on Store – with nearly 11,000 extensions.
-But here is the thing – you can set up any Chrome extensions on any Chromium-based browser, including Edge, while Edge add-ons aren’t available for Chrome users.
+But here is the thing – you can set up any Chrome extensions without Chrome Web Store on any Chromium engine browser, including Edge, while Edge add-ons aren’t available for Chrome users.
+In the ear of Internet Explorer, it was unimaginable.

 That said, both browsers have many features and provide access to a wide range of helpful add-ons.
 But since Chrome is better integrated into other popular Google products and offers much more extensions, we will give it our preference in this round.